Dani Olmo: RB Leipzig

 On 25 January 2020, Olmo moved to Bundesliga club RB Leipzig, signing a four-year contract.
-He made his debut a week later, in a 2–2 draw with Borussia Mönchengladbach coming on for Tyler Adams in 69th minute.
+He made his debut a week later, in a 2–2 draw with Borussia Mönchengladbach, coming on for Tyler Adams in 69th minute.
 On 4 February he scored the only goal in a 3–1 DFB-Pokal defeat to Eintracht Frankfurt, having come on for Amadou Haidara at half time.

 Olmo made his first start for Leipzig on 9 February 2020, in a game against Bayern Munich that ended as a goalless draw, coming off for Patrik Schick in the 69th minute.
 On 12 June, he scored both goals in a 2–0 victory over 1899 Hoffenheim.
-On 13 August, he scored the opening goal in a 2–1 victory over Atlético Madrid at Estádio José Alvalade, as Leipzig progressed to the Champions League semi-final for the first time in the history of the club.
+On 13 August, he scored the opening goal in a 2–1 victory over Atlético Madrid at the Estádio José Alvalade, as Leipzig progressed to the Champions League semi-final for the first time in the history of the club.

 Olmo played four games in RB Leipzig's victory in the DFB-Pokal in 2021–22, scoring to conclude a 2–0 home win over Hansa Rostock in the last 16 on 19 January.
-He was a 69th-minute substitute for Kevin Kampl in the final on 21 May, and scored in the penalty shootout win after a 1–1 draw with SC Freiburg; with two minutes of extra time remaining, he was tackled in the penalty area by Nicolas Höfler and Kampl was sent off from the substitutes' bench for demanding a penalty kick.
+He was a 69th-minute substitute for Kevin Kampl in the final on 21 May, and scored in the penalty shoot-out win after a 1–1 draw with SC Freiburg; with two minutes of extra time remaining, he was tackled in the penalty area by Nicolas Höfler and Kampl was sent off from the substitutes' bench for demanding a penalty kick.
 On 30 July, again on for Kampl, he scored a consolation goal in a 5–3 loss to Bayern Munich in the 2022 DFL-Supercup.

+On 12 August 2023, Olmo scored a hat-trick in the DFL-Supercup against Bayern Munich, providing the only goals scored in the match.